nicolarevelant/italian-draughts/src/Frame/README.md

 # Window frame

-This class represents the frame of a window.
-It listens the window events and it forwards them to the children (e.g. panels).
+This library contains a class that represents the window frame including the menu bar and the status bar.